About me.

 Artist Statement

 I am a NY based artist and gardener.
-The body of work I create is in a visual conversation about the beauty and awe in the natural world that surrounds us.
+The work I create is in a visual conversation about the beauty and awe of the natural world that surrounds us.
 The subtext is the health improvements for body and mind we experience when in nature, outdoors or caring for a houseplant.
 Plants in places on this planet Earth help us and visa versa.
 In recognition of this vital relationship, as cultures around the world have always understood, we have to nurture and respect our natural surroundings.

 I paint on canvas, paper, mylar or panel primarily using oil paint but gouache, tempera, acrylics, pastels, pencils are in my tool box.
 I am fascinated by and include people’s hands in my work, our tools touching and impacting this planet.
 Paintings are generally 16”x 20” in size.
 I scale the size of the work depending on the subject.
 For example, an oversized dandelion or thistle underscores the beauty of a weed, an essential plant for pollinators and our ecosystem.